 Then there is the PhD .
 The Bachelor’s degree should take between 4-5 years, the Master’s 2-3 years, and the PhD another 3-5 years (a Master’s is not necessary for a PhD, however).
 The PhD requires more graduate level coursework and another thesis research project, along with oral and written examinations.
 Jobs for the PhD-prepared ornithologist include all of those above plus additional opportunities such as teaching at the university level and doing independent research.
 See Guide To Graduate Studies in Ornithology in North America for more information.

 There are jobs available to those with a bachelor’s degree but they are rarely high paying ones.
 Jobs in ornithology and environmental opportunities may not be as abundant or well-paid as those for computer software designers, but they are there and will continue to be as long as people are interested in birds and other wildlife.
 There are other jobs in natural resources.
 Full time paid positions with zoos, wildlife parks, veterinary medicine, and conservation that are exclusively devoted to birds are not common.
-You may be interested in Environmental Jobs, in general.
-See EnvironmentalScience.org or Green Careers for more info.
+You may be interested in Environmental Science Jobs, in general.
+See EnvironmentalScience.org , Green Careers, or Green Degrees and Careers for more info.
+Ornithology Exchange lists jobs in the field.

 For specific questions , e-mail me, the ornithologist